maddiejane25/Project-2/README.md

 Our hypothesis predicted that traditional and risk-enhancing features would be key predictors in our model.
 However, the algorithm predominantly predicts no heart attack, with only a slight correlation observed between these features and heart attack risk.

 ### Future Development Plan
 A real data set from a multi-center approach should be used for further investigation.
-Assessing the risk of cardiovascular disease vs the event of a heart attack may be another approach to the same cause.
+Assessing the risk of cardiovascular disease vs. the event of a heart attack may be another approach to the same cause.
 Partnering with a research center would benefit further investigation into this topic.

 ### Instructions to Run the Code
 1. Clone the Repository